pkdone/practical-mongodb-aggregations-book/src/examples/time-series/iot-power-consumption.md

   }},

   // Sum together the energy consumption for the whole building
-  // for each hour accross all the units in the building
+  // for each hour across all the units in the building
   {"$group": {
     "_id": {
       "buildingID": "$buildingID",